tempelaar-team/qc_lab/README.rst

 **QC Lab** is developed and maintained by the Tempelaar Group in the Chemistry Department of Northwestern University in Evanston, Illinois, USA.

+The documentation for QC Lab can be found at https://tempelaar-team.github.io/qc_lab/

 Capabilities
 ------------